 4.01 Duties and responsibilities of the Congregation Council shall be to:

-Review annually the salary of the senior pastor, approve the salary recommendations for all other pastors and staff, and make interim adjustments as deemed necessary within the total budget of the congregation.
+Review annually the compensation of the senior pastor, approve the compensation recommendations for all other pastors and staff, and make interim adjustments as deemed necessary within the total budget of the congregation.

 Approve all expenditures on behalf of the congregation and receive regular reports of same.